MarieWirsch/FoodVid2Cap/README.md

 * Marie Brei (marie.brei@tum.de)

 This repository contains code for a sequence-to-sequence model with attention mechanism for video captioning in the Zero-Shot setting.
-We adapted the model architecture for Zero-Shot Learning (ZSL) and the [YouCook2 dataset](http://youcook2.eecs.umich.edu/) on the basis of the work from <sup>1</sup>
+In the scope of the Advanced Deep Learning for Computer Vision course at TUM, we adapted the model architecture for Zero-Shot Learning (ZSL) and the
+[YouCook2 dataset](http://youcook2.eecs.umich.edu/) on the basis of the work from <sup>1</sup>
 and show strong captioning capabilities for videos of recipe types that have never been seen at training time.
 Some exemplary captioning results are shown in the following figure.